WHAT IS THE PURPOSE OF THE OBSERVATORY?

 To join, download the registration form.
 The Observatory bylaws are available here.

-Send the filled form to contact@protect-lawyers.org or to the following address:
+Send the filled in form to contact@protect-lawyers.org or to the following address:

 Observatoire international des avocats